transformrs/transformrs/README.md

 assert_eq!(resp.choices[0].message.content, "hello world");
 ```

-More detailled examples can be found in the tests:
+More detailed examples can be found in the tests:

 - [openai.rs](tests/openai.rs) - Usage for endpoints that are OpenAI-compatible (supports OpenAI, DeepInfra, etc.).